-- (1) Transport administration must send with each notice for the renewal of registration- - (a) a list of licensed insurers in a form approved by the commission; and - (b) a form for nominating an insurer as the insurer under the CTP insurance policy. - (2) The list must also be displayed at transport administration's offices at which applications for registration and renewal of registration are accepted.
+(1) Transport administration must send with each notice for the renewal of registration of a motor vehicle-

+- (a) a list of licensed insurers in a form approved by the commission; and - (b) a form for nominating an insurer as the insurer under the CTP insurance policy. - (2) The list must also be displayed at transport administration's offices at which applications for registration and renewal of registration of a motor vehicle are accepted.